Berserk Button / Video Games

 - Terra and Aqua have the same button — namely, trying to hurt their friends.
 It's not just villains who can trigger it in Terra's case, as Master Eraqus could attest.

 - King Mickey.
 A mouse that is almost the ultimate good figure in the series… until you kill Goofy.
-Then he'll hunt you down and kill every heartless in his way on a murderous rampage.
-Even though Goofy ends up okay it's still something that no one saw coming.
+Then he'll hunt you down and kill every Heartless in his way on a murderous rampage.
+Even though Goofy ends up okay, it's still something that no one saw coming.
+There's no hint of Mickey's usual mirth when he glares toward the Heartless army and quietly says "They will pay for this."

 - He actually has several moments.
 Do not insult his missing friends that could be dead for the last ten years.
 Even though Mickey hasn't lost his cool yet, the very fact that he shows anger can lead to this.